 Silent brainstorming is a fancy name for producing ideas individually, without discussion and looking at the smorgasbord of sticky notes.
-That gives a bit of privacy, so we don’t feel judged by others, and eliminates our crazy thinking that maybe what we have in mind is stupid (pro tip: it isn’t, the craziest the better!).
+That gives a bit of privacy, so we don’t feel judged by others, and also eliminates our crazy thinking that our ideas are stupid (spoiler: they’re not, the craziest the better!).
 And you can still build on the ideas of others when we move forward and share your ideas, and then brainstorm together!

 - Tool goal: eradicate unstructured discussion and inspire new ideas without the pressure of creativity